How to Make a Bread Bag: Easy DIY Linen Tutorial

 Watch the Video Tutorial:

-half loaf of bread in a linen bread bag
+A loaf of bread partially wrapped in a linen bread bag with a red stripe, resting on a white surface.

 Other easy DIY projects you might like